-I have three children, Lionel, Angela and Alexander.
-Lionel is twenty-four years old, and an absolute joy to be with.
+I have three children, Lionel, Rexana and Alexander.
+Lionel is in his thirties, and an absolute joy to be with.
 His conversation is stimulating, thoughtful, curious.
 He is full of enthusiasm and inquiry, and our dialog is deep and far-reaching.

-We have an incredibly strong family bond.
-The time when we are together is precious.
-On the occasional evening, I make a gourmet meal, usually with the kids’ help.
-We put on soothing classical music, set our gorgeous black marble dining table with elegant black plates, light candles, and sit at the table and share.
-One of their favorites is Awesome Dawson’s Gumbo; check out the recipe!
+Before the kids left home, we enjoyed each other and time together immensely.
+Most evenings we would make a gourmet meal together.
+We would play soothing classical music, set our gorgeous black marble dining table with elegant black plates, light candles, and sit at the table and share.
+One of their favorites was Awesome Dawson’s Gumbo; check out the recipe!

 2. Listen.
 Drop your body to their level, look them in the eye, and pay close attention to what they say.

 3. Be absolutely clear in your communication, using words and concepts appropriate to their age level.

 4. Be firm with your boundaries, rules and agreements.
 Set them, tell them to your kids, and stick with them.